w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 ---
 id: learn-agile-coretime
-title: Multi-Threading
+title: Scheduling
-sidebar_label: Multi-Threading
+sidebar_label: Scheduling
 description: How the Polkadot Cloud achieves multi-threading to improve efficiency.
-keywords: [coretime, blockspace, parachain, on-demand, cores, multi-threading]
+keywords: [coretime, blockspace, parachain, on-demand, cores, multi-threading, scheduling]
 slug: ../learn-agile-coretime
 ---

 import DocCardList from '@theme/DocCardList';

+[Scheduling](<https://en.wikipedia.org/wiki/Scheduling_(computing)>) is the process of assigning tasks or jobs to resources (like CPU cores) at specific times or under certain conditions.
+Effective scheduling ensures that resources are used efficiently and that tasks are completed in a timely manner.

+Polkadot introduces scheduling with **Agile Coretime**, enabling efficient utilization of Polkadot network resources and provides economic flexibility for builders, generalizing Polkadot beyond what was initially proposed and envisioned in its [whitepaper](https://polkadot.com/papers/Polkadot-whitepaper.pdf).
+The introduction of coretime enables multi-threading.

 [Multi-threading](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>) is a
 programming model where multiple threads (smaller sequences of programmed instructions) are created